 TV Streaming Pixelated Screen

 Just like connectivity bugs, most consumers also frequently make a fuss about the pixelated screen in Android TV.
 Nevertheless, Since pixelated displays are usually due to bad internet connections, neither the manufacturers nor the salespeople are to blame.
 But as this problem is rather simple to resolve, you don’t need to worry anymore.
-Here’s how you can resolve the issue if you get the pixelated screen.
+Here’s how you can resolve the issue if you get a pixelated screen.

 1. Tighten Your Cable Connections

-Most of the time the cable wire gets loose and became the reason for pixelated display.
+Most of the time the cable wire gets loose and becomes the reason for pixelated display.
 Hence, turn off your TV and check all the cables going into your TV.
 Also, check out the cables and power supply going into the walls.
 Ensure that all the cables are tightened and secured then turn on the TV and check if this issue is fixed.

 2. Switch To Wired Connection